szu-ai/uav-policy-transfer-drl/README.md

 | `get_latest()` | Returns the most recent odometry if it is fresh enough. |
 | `close()` | Cleans up ROS 2 node and UDP socket resources. |

-<p align="justify">This class is important because the paper target is GPS-denied inspection.
+<p align="justify">This class is important because the target is GPS-denied inspection.
 The policy should receive localization information from a VSLAM-like source rather than assuming perfect GPS.</p>

 ---